ioptime-official/ai-ecommerce-query-text-audio/readme.md

-# AWS Lex Conversational FAQ Demo
+# AWS Lex and Polly Conversational Chatbot:E-COMMERCEQUERY

 Demonstration of LLM integration into a lex bot and Polly using Lambda codehooks and a Sagemaker endpoint.
 # Project Work Flow